 The club members check into the weekly net on 224.98 at 8:00 local time Thursday Nights with a PL tone of 77HZ.
 The remote base audio at the 441.350 repeater site connects the 224.980 with the hub repeater.
 When Steve W9SMJ has some time to get 224.140 in Kokomo back on line, it will add more coverage.
 John K9SVL in Shelbyville has the 224.440 getting set up to connect into the hub.
 Things are gradually coming together.

 The weekly six meter experimental net is on the 52.7 IPL repeater at 7:30 local time on Thursday nights.

 There will be an informal social time prior to the IRC meeting, starting around 7:00.
-The meeting will be held in Room 101-2 of the IFC building of the Ivy Tech Community College 2535 N. Capitol Ave.
-This building is located just west of the building we have been meeting in, and there is parking adjacent to this building.
-Point your browser to http://www.ivytech.edu/shared/shared_hcompwg/maps/ivytech-NMC-campus13.pdf for a map.
+The meeting will be held at the Ivy Tech Community College 2535 N. Capitol Ave.

 The Indianapolis Radio Club was founded in 1914 and has met continuously since.
 The club is a general interest group that meets on the second (2nd) Friday of each month except July and August.
 "Meetings start at 7:30 PM with a short business meeting followed by a program of interest to all.
 Preceeding the meeting, there is an informal social session that starts at 7:00 PM, where members and visitors can chat and exchange information over refreshments.
 The IVY tech radio club meetings are held concurrently with the Indianapolis Radio Club meetings.